wp-plugins/addon-so-widgets-bundle/readme.txt

 * Blog Posts Widget- There are currently 2 blog style widgets which you can use to display post loops to any page.
 * Divider Widget - This will help you to add different styles of divider b/w content sections.
 * Spacer Widget - Of-course some times you need a space b/w content sections, so here it is.

+Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
+You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.

+= Addon Widgets Customizations =

+We have integrated customizations for each widget via the WordPress default customizer.
+Once you activate a widget from (Plugins > SiteOrigin Widgets) You will notice a new panel for that specific widget in (Appearance > Customize) and from there you may easily customize styling of the widgets added by this plugin.

+**Special thanks to SiteOrigin & Titan framework for the help in developing this plugin.**

 == Installation ==